SAP/luigi/docs/navigation-configuration.md

 Top navigation nodes in the same category will be rendered as a dropdown.

 **Side navigation:**
 Side navigation nodes will be grouped under a header with the category name.
-They can be configured to be `collapsible` or not.
+You can configure them to be **collapsible** or not.

 This is an example of what a node with a category including a label and icon looks like: